Resource Groups

 Apply consistent tags across all resource groups for effective cost tracking, ownership, and compliance.Separation of Concerns:

-Segregate resources by function (workload, security, monitoring, connectivity) to enable independent scaling, access control, and lifecycle management.Adapt for Environments:
+Segregate resources by function (workload, security, monitoring) to enable independent scaling, access control, and lifecycle management.Workload Group:

 Duplicate or adjust sections for different environments (dev, test, prod) by changing theenvironment